Program / Workshops

 Standard Workshops – Group 2 (Choose One)

 One of the most vexing issues for clinicians is determining when to initiate RRT in critically ill patients, when and how to transition modalities and when it can be stopped.
 This workshop will use case studies to explore various approaches and establish the principles for clinical decisions for renal support.
-(Mehta, Bagshaw, Lumertgul)
+(Mehta, Lumlertgul)

 3:30-4:00pm Coffee Break